Home - Book Preview

 Jeff burned off the anger from his confrontations with Bryan Cosgrove at soccer practice.

-Jeff looked around for Jack Jarrett when he entered the cafeteria for lunch the following Monday, but didn’t see him right away.
-There was a pretty brunette sitting at their normal table with someone else.
-That person turned around and Jeff saw that it was Jack.
-Jack saw his new friend, smiled and waved him over.
+Jeff looked around for Jack Jarrett when he entered the cafeteria for lunch the following Monday, but didn’t see him immediately.
+There was a pretty brunette sitting at their usual table with someone else.
+That person turned around, and Jeff saw that it was Jack.
+Jack saw his new friend, smiled, and waved him over.

 “Hey, Jeff!”
 Jack called when Jeff drew closer.

-“Hey,” Jeff answered back as he put his lunch down on the table next to Jack.
+“Hey,” Jeff answered, putting his lunch on the table next to Jack.

 “Hi, I’m Kathy Stein,” she said.
 Jeff sat.